oscaramos/infinite-landscapes/README.md

 # Infinity Landscapes 🏞️

-See the most beautiful landscapes in the world with this javascript app
+Contemplate the most beautiful landscapes in the world with this javascript app

 This project implements the infinite scroll mechanism for uninterrupted user experience